The Holiday: Plot

-Amanda and Graham become closer, but she believes she is one of many women in his life.
+Amanda and Graham grow closer, but she assumes she is one of many women in his life.
 Surprising him one evening at his house, she discovers he is a widower with two young daughters, Sophie and Olivia.
-He reveals that he never tells new romantic partners about his daughters, because compartmentalizing his life helps him deal with the overwhelming responsibility of being a single working father, and he does not want to bring a woman into the girls' lives unless the relationship definitely has a future.
+He reveals that he never tells new romantic partners about his daughters, because compartmentalizing his life helps him deal with the overwhelming responsibility of being a single working father.
+Furthermore, Graham does not want to bring a woman into the girls' lives unless the relationship definitely has a future.

 On the day of the gala, Maggie asks Miles to take her back, but he refuses.
-Jasper surprises Iris by showing up at Amanda's wanting to reignite their romance, but when he reveals he is still engaged, she throws him out.
+Jasper surprises Iris by showing up and wanting to reignite their romance.
+However, when he admits he is still engaged, she rejects him.
 At the gala, Arthur gives a rousing speech.
 Miles asks Iris out for New Year's Eve, offering to travel to England so they can be together.
 Iris accepts and they kiss.

-Graham tells Amanda he has fallen in love with her, and while she says she does not return the sentiment, they agree to try to make a long-distance relationship work.
-While heading to the airport, Amanda breaks down crying for the first time in years, and runs back to the cottage to find Graham similarly in tears.
-They decide to spend New Year's Eve together with his daughters and embrace.
-On New Year's Eve, Iris, Amanda, Miles, Graham, Sophie, and Olivia celebrate together at Graham's house.
+Graham tells Amanda he has fallen in love with her, and while she does not say it back, they agree to try to make a long-distance relationship work.
+While heading to the airport, Amanda cries for the first time since childhood, so she returns to the cottage, where she finds Graham in tears as well.
+They decide to spend New Year's Eve together with his daughters, then embrace.
+Iris, Amanda, Miles, Graham, Sophie, and Olivia celebrate New Year's Eve together at Graham's house.